 VSS is pleased to announce the eighth annual Elsevier/VSS Young Investigator Award, sponsored by Vision Research.
 The award is given each year to an outstanding visual scientist who received an advanced degree within the past 10 years.

-Nominations must be made by a VSS member, and will be reviewed by an Award Committee of five established visual scientists selected from VSS membership.
+Nominations must be made by a VSS member.
+They will be reviewed by an Award Committee of five established visual scientists selected from VSS membership.
 Members of the Award Committee and of the VSS Board of Directors cannot serve as nominators or provide letters of support.

 The Award Committee will select the winner by March 28, 2019.
 The prize will be presented at the 2019 VSS Meeting in St. Pete Beach and will include an honorarium.
 The awardee will be asked to give a presentation of her/his work at the 2019 VSS Meeting and to write a review to be published in Vision Research.